SimDynamX/SpaceTeamsPro/README.md

 # SpaceTeamsPRO
-Public-facing website for technical user documentation, discussions, and bug tracking for Space Teams PRO™️ (Platform for Research and Operations).
+Public-facing website for technical user documentation, discussions, and bug tracking for Space Teams PRO® (Platform for Research and Operations).
 The source code of the core of Space Teams PRO is proprietary; you can make an account and try Space Teams for yourself at https://www.SpaceTeamsPRO.com/.

 ### To see Space Teams documentation, go to [the Wiki tab](https://github.com/SimDynamX/SpaceTeamsPro/wiki).
 ### To report a bug or request a feature, go to [the Issues tab](https://github.com/SimDynamX/SpaceTeamsPro/issues).